Can You Give Dogs Melatonin? Benefits & Side Effects

 3 to 6 mg for dogs weighing over 100 lbs

-We have melatonin chews for dogs if you are looking to skip the hassle.
+We have calming dog treats if you are looking to skip the hassle.

 Following the instructions on the back will be the only thing you need to worry about.